Update: June 21, 2016: Why we’ve moved from TeleRead.com

 NEED TO CONTACT US?

 This “write for us” invitation is only for nonmarketers, not “content writers” seeking to promote products.
 Contact us only if you’re a normal mortal with helpful tips or opinions to share on e-books, libraries or related topics.
 We’re especially interested in submissions on digital divide issues, or on access to e-book-related technology for people with disabilities.
 No pay, sorry.
-We’re all volunteers here.
+We’re all volunteers here (although it would be wonderful if you tipped Chris Meadows, our main contributor, or clicked on his clearly identified Amazon affiliate links, which benefit him, not us).
 TeleRead exists to advance the interests of e-book lovers and society in general, not make money—the two goals so often clash.

 It was also in the late 1990s that Chris first began writing professionally, for a pay-per-click website called Themestream.
 One of his articles, about anime’s move toward DVD, was his first to make Slashdot.
 It would not be his last.
 His other writings for the site included a column about the Palm and other PDAs, which prompted Jeff Kirvin to invite him to write for his blog “Writing on your Palm.”
 In 2006, Chris made his first post for TeleRead, for which he has continued to write almost continuously ever since.
 More recently, Chris’s review of the new Fire tablet made Slashdot again.